In the back garden near the trellis wall,

 If pruning them was the cure.

-But then shaking a stubborn head,
+But, shaking a stubborn head,

-Decided again to try pruning instead.
+Decided again to prune instead.

 By next morning though I stared with disbelief,

-Black roses covered the whole garden wall, "Good Grief"!
+Black roses covered the wall, "Good Grief"!

-and as I contemplated this confounding mystery,
+and as I pondered this confounded mystery,

 Frolicked too near so cute and quite funny.

-When suddenly the rose vines snatch its prize,
+When suddenly, vines snatch its prize,

 As I watched it disappear before my eyes.